Hasil Adkins: Career

 While music was his true passion, Adkins enjoyed a career in the film and television industry.
 He played himself as a street musician in 2004's The Heart Is Deceitful Above All Things, partially narrated The Red's Breakfast Experience and starred in a comedic horror film entitled Die You Zombie Bastards!.
 As a composer he helped score Hair High in 2004.
 Adkins was also the subject of the Julien Nitzberg documentary The Wild World of Hasil Adkins, distributed by Appalshop.

 Adkins was inducted into the West Virginia Music Hall of Fame in 2018.

 Legacy

 Adkins is often cited as an important precursor to the psychobilly genre.
-The Cramps attribute many of their punk-psychobilly traits to Adkins; they covered "She Said" live, and released a studio version as the b-side of 'Goo Goo Muck' (1981), which later appeared on their compilation album Bad Music for Bad People (1984).
+The Cramps attribute many of their punk-psychobilly traits to Adkins; they covered "She Said" live, and released a studio version as the b-side of "Goo Goo Muck" (1981), which later appeared on their compilation album Bad Music for Bad People (1984).
 This helped usher Adkins into cult status as an underground musician, and inspired Cramps' drummer Miriam Linna and her husband Billy Miller to found the Norton Records label.
 North Carolina psychobilly group Flat Duo Jets also covered Adkins with "Let Me Come In" on the 1993 lo-fi compilation Safari, which was released on Norton Records.

-Adkins' song "Get Out of My Car" was featured in the popular video game Grand Theft Auto V on the country radio station "Rebel Radio".